Health advisory

 What is the issue?

-Victorians travelling overseas are at increased risk of a range of vaccine preventable diseases, including measles, respiratory infections (e.g. influenza and COVID-19), gastrointestinal illnesses (e.g. hepatitis A, typhoid), mpox and rabies.
+Victorians travelling overseas are at increased risk of a range of vaccine preventable diseases, including measles, respiratory infections (e.g. influenza and COVID-19), gastrointestinal illnesses (e.g. hepatitis A, typhoid) and mpox.
 Vaccines are available to protect against these diseases.

 Some of these diseases occur infrequently in Australia but are endemic (i.e. widespread) in other countries.
 They can be imported into Australia by returning travellers who are infected while overseas.
 Sometimes, infected travellers may not become unwell until they return to Australia.
 These illnesses may then be passed on to others in our community and cause disease outbreaks.